 Why do you think your loved one lies and attempts to hide their addictions?

 Setting boundaries means that we indicate a border or a limit around certain actions or individuals that we do not allow others to cross.
 This helps us avoid feeling like we are victims.
 When our needs are not adequately met, we have a responsibility to speak with our loved ones in a way that allows them the agency to decide whether they will help us or not.
 It is not in our best interest to complain.
 When we complain, we may secretly accuse a listener of causing our woes without them having a remedy.
 We may consider ourselves powerless by thinking SOMEBODY should fix us.
 By reducing complaining, we can reduce misery and stress.
 Realize life isn’t fair.
-(Robins eat worms…coyotes eat badgers…) Take responsibility.
-Use the pronoun I.
+(Robins eat worms…cats kill birds…) Take responsibility.

 Be an Actor, rather than a Victim.
 Some examples of Victim statements are: "I have no choices or options.
 Other people make me depressed, disappointed or hurt.
 I can’t survive (be happy) without someone who is (stronger, smarter, bigger) by my side.
 I will be nothing.
 (If you wonder what "co-dependency" is, this is it.)